José Félix Ribas: Capture and death after Urica and Maturín

 He fought vigorously in the Battle of Urica in which the republican forces lost but his royalist nemesis Boves was killed.
 After this battle, his forces assisted in offering a last desperate resistance to Morales at the Fifth Battle of Maturín; however this effort also was defeated.
 Ribas, together with a nephew and a faithful servant, was forced to flee from the victorious royalists.
 However, he was ultimately betrayed to the royalists by a slave.
 He was captured and executed by beheading.
 Ribas's lopped off head, after having been fried in cooking oil, was sent to Caracas.
 There, it was placed in public display within a small cage with the intention of demoralizing the patriots.

 Legacy

 Almost two centuries later, Ribas' deeds were commemorated by the Hugo Chávez government when it named one of the Bolivarian Missions "Missión Ribas" in his honor.
 There are also two Venezuelan municipalities named after him, José Félix Ribas Municipality, Aragua state; and José Félix Ribas Municipality, Guárico state.

+He appears as a Comandante General in Sid Meier's Civilization VI, available only to users playing as the Gran Colombia civilization.